plan-net/core4/docs/source/config.rst

       download_collection: !connect mongodb://download

-Since the plugin configuration is version controlled and part of the code repository, the developer provides the (default) API user, but no sensitive data, e.g. the API password.
+Since the project configuration is version controlled and part of the code repository, the developer provides the (default) API user, but no sensitive data, e.g. the API password.

-During development of the plugin, the developer works with the following user configuration file located at ``~/core4/local.yaml``::
+During development of the project, the developer works with the following user configuration file located at ``~/core4/local.yaml``::

     # file: ~/core4/local.yaml